berlinplan/berlinplan.github.io/readme.md

 > <sub> A psychopath can not be prevented from obtaining power, As There is no reliable test to identify a psychopath.
 (82) </sub>

-#### Can hierarchy-free systems be implemented despite the challenge of identifying psychopaths?
+#### Should non-hierarchical systems be adopted due to the challenge of identifying psychopaths?

 > <sub> wer mit dem Teufel essen will, braucht einen langen Löffel (69) He who sups with the devil should have a long spoon (70) <sub>